node-ebics/node-ebics-client/README.md

 ## Inspiration

-A lot of the concepts in this library are inspired from the [EPICS](https://github.com/railslove/epics) library.
+The basic concept of this library was inspired by the [EPICS](https://github.com/railslove/epics) library from the Railslove Team.

 ## Copyright